 This grid-connected plant is integrated with an existing breakwater at Mukriku harbour.
 There are 16 air chambers that are 4.5m wide, 3.1m depth, and 10m high (above Maximum Equinoctial Spring Tide Low Water).
 A hole of 0.75m diameter leads to a wells turbine and electrical generator of 18.5 kW for each air chamber, yielding the total 296 kW.

-Located in the Bay of Biscay, Mutriku, Spanish Basque Country.
+Bay of Biscay, Mutriku, Spanish Basque Country.

 For the legal processing of this plant, the procedure followed was the standard one for a renewable energy power generation plant.
 The only particularity in the procedure was the fact that the environmental impact of the plant was analysed by separating the civil works from the electromechanical equipment.